hazelcast/hazelcast-reference-manual/src/JCache-ICache.md

     .getCacheManager( cacheManagerName, null, properties );
 ```

-The retrieved `CacheManager` is scoped to use the `HazelcastInstance` that was just created and was configured using the given XML
+The retrieved `CacheManager` is scoped to use the `HazelcastInstance` that was just created and configured using the given XML
 configuration file.

 Available protocols for config file URL include `classpath` to point to a classpath location, `file` to point to a filesystem
-location, `http` and `https` for remote web locations.
+location, and `http` and `https` for remote web locations.
 In addition, everything that does not specify a protocol is recognized
 as a placeholder that can be configured using a system property.

 ```java